Walgreens The Thread

 Smoking and advancing age are the two most important risk factors for developing lung cancer, although risk decreases over time once an individual stops smoking.
 Other risk factors for lung cancer include environmental exposures, radiation therapy, other lung diseases and family history of lung cancers.

-The U.S. Preventive Services Task Force revised its lung cancer screening criteria in 2021.
-Yearly lung cancer screening is now recommended for people who meet the following criteria:
+The U.S. Preventive Services Task Force recommends yearly lung cancer screening for people who meet the following criteria:

 • Have a 20 pack per year smoking history.
 (A "pack year" is considered smoking an average of one pack of cigarettes per day for one year.
 To calculate your pack years, multiply the number of cigarette packs you have smoked per day by the number of years you have smoked.
 For example, if you have smoked a pack a day for the last 20 years, or two packs a day for the last 10 years, you have 20 pack years.